How can I get in contact with the Patient Accounting Department?

 Does Rush Memorial Hospital offer any discounts for patients without insurance?

-A“Prompt Pay Discount” of 25% will be offered if the account is paid within 30 days of receiving the first statement.
-If you would like more information on this discount, please contact our Patient Accounting Department and any of our patient account representatives will be able to assist you.
+A“Prompt Pay Discount” of 15% for insured accounts will be offered if the account is paid within 30 days of receiving the first statement.
+Self-pay accounts are eligible for a 25% discount if paid within the first 30 days.
+If you would like more information on these discounts, please contact our Patient Accounting Department and any of our patient account representatives will be able to assist you.
 The representatives are available Monday through Friday from 8:00 am to 5:00 pm.

 I can’t afford to pay my balance.
 What can I do?